First Utility can help you pay less

 As the UK’s leading independent gas and electricity supplier, we go above and beyond when it comes to providing you with cheap tariffs and competing with the bigger energy companies.

-We’ve introduced our Price Promise, which guarantees your price will be cheaper than all of the "Big Six" standard tariffs*.
+We’ve introduced our Price Promise, so you know that when you sign up your average annual price will be less than it would be if you opted for a standard tariff from one of the ‘Big Six’**.
 We’re also lobbying both the Government and Ofgem in order to change regulations that create an unfair market and penalise consumers.
 We’re passionate about what we do and we hope you are too.

 Find out more about our electricity and gas prices now.